bburns/LanguageModels/doc/report/Report.md

 corrected.
 If no data preprocessing is necessary, it has been clearly justified.
 -->

-The text files were downloaded from the Gutenberg site - they each contain header and footer information separate from the actual text, including a Gutenberg license, but these are left in place, and read together into a single Python UTF-8 string.
-The string is split into paragraphs, which are then shuffled randomly - this will allow the RNN to learn more context than if the text was split on sentences and scrambled.
+The text files contain header and footer information separate from the actual text, including a Gutenberg license, but these are left in place, and read together into a single Python UTF-8 string.
+The string is split into paragraphs, which are then shuffled randomly - this allows the RNN to learn more context than if the text was split on sentences and shuffled.

-The paragraphs are combined, and the text is converted to lowercase to increase the amount of vocabulary that can be learned for a given amount of time and memory.
-The text is then tokenized to the top NVOCAB words - the rarer words are **not recorded** - punctuation marks are treated as separate tokens.
+The paragraphs are combined, and the text is converted to lowercase to increase the amount of vocabulary that can be learned for a given amount of resources.
+The text is then tokenized to the top *NVOCAB* words - the rarer words are **not recorded** - punctuation marks are treated as separate tokens.

-The sequence of tokens is then split into training, validation, and test sets - the validation and test sets were set at 10,000 tokens, so the training set has roughly 1,000,000 tokens.
+The sequence of tokens is then split into training, validation, and test sets - the validation and test sets were set at 10,000 tokens, and the training set has roughly 1,000,000 tokens.